shubham17sm/MINI-URL/readme.md

 # MINI URL

-MINI URL is a custom URL shortner writen in [Python](https://www.python.org/) and using [MySQL](https://www.mysql.com/) database.
-MINI URL uses HTTP 301 redirects for for its links.
+MINI URL is a custom URL shortner written in [Python](https://www.python.org/) and using [MySQL](https://www.mysql.com/) database.
+MINI URL uses HTTP 301 redirects for its links.

 # Getting Started